 Particularly since low-salt soy sauce, has a low sodium content, place it in the refrigerator after opening.

 Are you using the right amount of soy sauce on your sushi?

-Westerners consider sushi to be a health food.
-It’s become popular from wariness that too much meat and dairy intake can lead to obesity caused by excessive fat and cholesterol intake, which can in turn lead to a life style related disease, and a preventive medicine idea that the fat of fishes and shellfish suppress accumulation of cholesterol in the blood.
+Westerners consider sushi to be a portion of healthy food.
+It’s become popular from wariness that too much meat and dairy intake can lead to obesity caused by excessive fat and cholesterol intake, which can, in turn, lead to a lifestyle-related disease, and a preventive medicine idea that the fat of fishes and shellfish suppress accumulation of cholesterol in the blood.

 What is the nikiri soy sauce used in sushi restaurants?

 The soy sauce in sushi restaurant is a special blend called nikiri soy sauce.
 If you use soy sauce as it is, the flavor will be too strong and will kill the taste of the sushi.
 Nikiri is a soy sauce traditionally used in sushi restaurants to enhance the cuisine.

 How is nikiri soy sauce made?

 Tamari soy sauce is generally preferred as the base for nikiri soy sauce (boiled down soy sauce) in Kansai and in Kanto Dark soy sauce with red transparency.
 It’s made by boiling sake and mirin and burning off the alcohol.
 Bonito soup stock and a few types of soy sauce are added to this, then brought to a boil.
 When it cools, the finished product is a nikiri soy sauce that enhances out the taste of mild-flavored sushi.